raphamorim/xwasm/README.md

 ## TODO

+- [ ] useWasm: Cache logic for fetching WASM files
+- [ ] Emscripten: Cache for build
-- [ ] Emscripten support for Windows
+- [ ] Emscripten: Add support for Windows
+- [ ] Emscripten: Add support for load different files into one export
 - [ ] Write examples using Rust

 ## References